wocsa/WOCSA_Ethical_Hacking_Workshop/DEFCON32 Badge/defcon32_badge.md

 3) Update the DEFON32 ROM
    a) add in adversary village room a WOCSA button to read UART IR message and store the message in a variable
    b) add in adversary village room a WOCSA button to send stored to IR Remote badge
+4) Extend DEFCON32 FIRMWARE capabilities with SOA I2C capabilities using register command 13 and 14 copy IR calls to replace with I2C calls

 ## Related links
 [Badge Creator project description by Mar Williams](https://marwilliams.art/blogs/projects/def-con-32-badges)